saropa/saropa_dart_utils/code.of.conduct.md

   }
 ```

-*(d)* 🧯 Avoid shortcuts that may lead to code breaking under unusual conditions.
+*(d)* 🧯 Avoid shortcuts that may lead to code breaking under unusual conditions, prioritizing long-term stability.

 - Handle exceptions within the method without throwing errors - unless the needed for parental logging.
 - Log errors somewhere they can be review, but be mindful or leaking sensitive data

+### 1.5 Version Control

+*(a)* 🌿 Use feature branches for new development, merging within 1-2 days and incorporating the main branch daily to minimize divergence and reduce merge conflicts.

+*(b)* 📝 Use tags and write clear, descriptive commit messages that explain the purpose of the changes made.
+Include relevant issue or ticket numbers for easy tracking.

+*(c)* 🧪 Ensure all tests pass before creating a pull request; if builds are lengthy, break them into smaller components.

+*(d)* 👀 Conduct code reviews within a few hours of submission to maintain development momentum.

+*(e)* 🔍 Keep pull requests small and focused on one feature or bug fix; merge approved requests immediately to avoid conflicts with ongoing work.

+*(f)* 🚫 *Never* force push to shared branches, especially the main branch; it is only allowed by designated tech leads when absolutely necessary.

+*(g)* 📊 Regularly clean up old merged branches by retaining them for at least one release cycle, keeping commented-out sections for context, and documenting significant removals in commit messages or changelogs.

+*(h)* 📚 Maintain a changelog that includes major changes, new features, significant bug fixes, deprecated features, and breaking changes while excluding trivial updates unless they affect user-facing functionality.

 ## 2 Openness

 Be transparent about your progress, skills, and contributions.
 Provide realistic estimates, update them regularly, and avoid false claims.
+Focus on maintaining productivity, clear communication, and a healthy work-life balance.

-### 2.1.
-Honest Prototyping
+### 2.1 Honest Prototyping

 *(a)* 📝 Don’t present prototypes as final, production-ready code.
-Set the right expectations with stakeholders to prevent misunderstandings and false hopes about the readiness of a feature.
+Clearly communicate the prototype’s limitations and development stage to stakeholders to prevent misunderstandings about feature readiness.

-*(b)* 💡 Use prototypes for innovation — to explore ideas and test solutions, without investing too much time or resources.
+*(b)* 💡 Use prototypes for innovation — to explore ideas and test solutions, while minimizing time and resource investment.

 *(c)* 🗣️ Seek feedback on prototypes to refine and improve.Involve team members and stakeholders early to gather diverse perspectives and iterate on the design based on constructive feedback.

-### 2.2.
-Completion Transparency
+### 2.2 Completion Transparency

-*(a)* 📅 Do not claim to have completed a task if you do not fully understand it.
-This avoids potential errors and ensures quality.If you encounter difficulties, be upfront about them and seek assistance.
+*(a)* 📅 Do not claim task completion without full understanding.
+If you encounter difficulties, seek assistance, ask questions, and request guidance from experienced colleagues to ensure quality and enhance learning.

-*(b)* 🆘 Seek help or clarification when needed to ensure the task is done correctly.Don't be afraid to ask questions or request guidance from more experienced colleagues; it's a vital part of learning.

-*(c)* 🎨 Report your progress and any issues encountered.
+*(b)* 🎨 Report your progress and any issues encountered.
 Keep detailed records to track progress, identify recurring problems, and facilitate smoother handoffs.

-### 2.3.
-Reliable Estimates
+### 2.3 Reliable Estimates

 *(a)* ⏰ Provide realistic estimates for your tasks and projects.Break down tasks into small, manageable components and note potential obstacles when estimating.

 *(b)* 🔄 Regularly update estimates as work progresses and new information becomes available.
-This helps manage expectations and allows for better planning and resource allocation.
+This helps manage expectations and enables more accurate planning and resource allocation.

 *(c)* 📢 Promptly communicate any changes in timelines to keeping stakeholders informed.
 This builds trust and allows for adjustments in project planning.

-### 2.4.
-Avoid False Claims
+### 2.4 Avoid False Claims

 *(a)* ❌ Do not falsely claim credit for work you did not do or abilities you do not possess.
 Integrity is crucial for trust within your team and with stakeholders.
 Be clear about your contributions.

 *(b)* 🔦 Recognize and celebrate your achievements, but also acknowledge the contributions of others.
-Transparency fosters a healthy and collaborative work environment.
+Transparency promotes trust and encourages collaboration within the team.

 *(c)* 🌱 Seek opportunities to learn and grow.
 Regularly assess your skills and identify areas for improvement.
 Pursue training, attend workshops, and seek mentorship to develop expertise.

-### 2.5.
-Understand “Production-Ready”
+### 2.5 Production-Ready

 *(a)* ⚙️ Production-ready code is stable, well-tested, and optimized.
-Ensure your code has passed all necessary tests and can handle expected load.
+Ensure your code has passed all necessary tests and can handle the anticipated user traffic and data processing requirements.

 *(b)* 🐞 Conduct thorough testing to identify and fix bugs before deployment.
 Provide comprehensive documentation for smooth deployment and maintenance.

+### 2.6 Maintain Productivity

+*(a)* 🏠 Create a dedicated workspace with clear boundaries to maintain focus, minimize distractions, and separate work from personal life.

+*(b)* ⏲️  Define clear working hours with scheduled breaks to prevent burnout, maintain work-life balance, and stay productive.

+*(c)* 📅 Use productivity applications to stay organized and manage tasks efficiently.

+*(d)* 🛠️ Fully use of the provided project and communication tools to collaborate and keep track of your work.

+*(e)* 📝 Break tasks into smaller work items, complete them, and report progress promptly.

+### 2.7 Communication and Coordination

+*(a)* 📡 Regularly communicate with your team using designated tools to maintain clear information flow and coordination.

+*(b)* ✉️ Respond to messages and emails promptly to maintain workflow.

+*(c)* 📆 Communicate your availability and any potential interruptions clearly to manage expectations.

+*(d)* 🌍 Use shared calendars to schedule regular check-ins and meetings that accommodate all team members’ working hours across different time zones.

+### 2.8 Work-Life Balance and Managing Irregular Hours

+*(c)* 🏋️ Engage in activities that promote mental and physical well-being.

+*(d)* ⏰ Be mindful of the impact of irregular hours on your work-life balance and health.

+*(e)* 💤 Ensure adequate rest and maintain a consistent sleep schedule.

+### 2.9 Addressing Challenges and Leveraging Opportunities

+*(b)* 🤝 Stay connected with colleagues through virtual interactions to combat isolation.

+*(c)* 📊 Use planning and scheduling techniques to manage both work tasks and personal responsibilities.

+*(d)* 💡 Continuously improve your skills through online resources and training, focusing on both technical abilities and self-management to enhance project ownership.

+### 2.10 Report Challenges and Progress

+*(a)* 📈 Regularly share clear and detailed updates on your work progress, milestones, and achievements to avoid misunderstandings and ensure continuity.

+*(b)* 🆘 Communicate challenges or obstacles openly and seek assistance when needed.

+*(c)* ✏️ Clearly explain the specific steps taken to address challenges, providing sufficient information for others to understand your approach and progress.

+*(d)* 🌐 Use asynchronous communication tools to stay connected without needing to be online simultaneously.

 ## 3. Networking

-Work well with your team, communicate clearly, encourage questions, and put yourself in users' shoes.
+Work well with your team, communicate clearly, encourage questions, and put yourself in users’ shoes.
 Maintain effective documentation.

-### 3.1.
-Collaboration
+### 3.1 Collaboration

 *(a)* 🤝 Share knowledge and supporting everyone in your team.
 Foster an environment of mutual respect and cooperation where everyone feels valued and heard.